appform-io/idman/README.md

 ## Static Token Authorisation

-Static tokens are menat to secure system to system communication.
+Static tokens are meant to secure system to system communication.
 So the owner of the serivce will provide a system token to the calling service/script and need to be passed in the Authorization header as follows:

 ```